Please note, this course information is for September 2021 entry.

-The second year of the course will cover Fields (Electric, Gravitational and Magnetic), Capacitors, Radioactivity, Nuclear Energy, Thermodynamics and Astrophysics.
+The first year of the course will cover Particle Physics, Quantum Phenomena, Electricity, Mechanics, Materials and Waves.
+During the second year, you will consider Fields (Electric, Gravitational and Magnetic), Capacitors, Radioactivity, Nuclear Energy, Thermodynamics and Astrophysics.

 A range of teaching approaches will be used to develop your independent study & research skills including presentations, group work and self-evaluation activities.
 Weekly activities will include discussion of theory, work on derivation sheets & practice questions and usually a practical investigation.